networktocode/nornir-pyntc/README.md

 ### Task Examples

-This example illustrates how to use a task plugin and allow the task plugin to utilize the native nornir-pyntc connection
+This example illustrates how to use a task plugin and allow the task plugin to utilize the native nornir-pyntc connection:

 ```python
 # Base import that is required to Initialize the core Nornir handler.